scionproto/scion/doc/ColibriDesign.rst

    carry segment reservation operations data belong to the control-plane and can be policed there, we will not need to refer to the stitched segments when the packet uses an E2E reservation.
 #.
-A COLIBRI path is composed of one mandatory *InfoField* and a sequence of
+A COLIBRI path is composed of one mandatory timestamp, one *InfoField* and
-   *HopFields*.
+   a sequence of *HopFields*.
    This applies to both segment and E2E reservations.
 The *InfoField* controls what the border router can do with the packet:

    - Each COLIBRI packet can be used as if it had a hop-by-hop extension